-11 subtle signs you're in an abusive relationship
+11 subtle signs you're in a dangerously abusive relationship

 At times, feelings don't lie.